sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * The systemctl commands would still work, but this mandate on complete switch over would help do a clean design and handle any possible tweaks required.

 *  Any auto container-start by kubernetes, is ensured to have been preceeded with service start calls.
-   This is accomplished with tracking the container sate in state-DB.
-Hostcfgd gives a hand, when a service start is required.
+   This is accomplished with tracking the container sate in state-DBby hostcfgd.
    When service start is required, the container sets the state and goto sleep forever, until restarted by actions triggered by hostcfgd.

-*  A container stop, fails docker-wait, hence handled transparently across, both local & kubernetes modes.
+*  When a container stops, the docker-wait command run by systemd fails.
+This is the same in either mode.
+Hence, container stop is handled transparently across, both local & kubernetes modes.

 *  The hostcfgd helps start kube container through service start.

-  There are few requirements to meet for a successful kubernetes deployment for features marked as kube-managed.
-Hence until the point of deployment, which could be hours/days/months away or never, the feature could run in local mode, if configured.
-At the future timepoint of successful deployment by kube, the hostcfgd could help switch over from local to kubernetes mode, transparently.

-    Requirements to meet for successful deployment:

-     * kubernetes server is configured and enabled.
-     * kubernetes master is available and reachable.
-     * kubernetes manifest for this feature & device is available.
-     * The corresponding container image could be successfully pulled down.

-   Anytime the kube controlled container stops, it has to be stopped and started through service stop/start, to ensure all the dependent services are handled.
-The stop is handled transparently across both modes, as docker-wait fails in either case.
-In case of kubernetes, there could be auto start, the kube-managed-container raises a request, if service start is required and hostcfgd handles that request, to ensure a service start precedes.
+   When kube managed container starts, there are three possible scenarios.
+      1. A local image is running.
+Hence switching from local to kuberenetes mode is required.
+      2. Kube container is running, a manifest update occurred and kubernetes is trying to stop & start.
+      3. Kube container is starting when switch is expecting/waiting for kube to start.

+   In scenario 1 & 2, assistance is required to stop currently running container(s) for this feature, go through service stop and then kick off service start, which would result in scenario 3 above.
+In scenario 3, the kube container starts & run smoothly

 * The monit could help switch from kubernetes managed to local image, on any failure scenario.